viddrobnic/rayman/README.md

-# rayman
+# RayMan

-3D pacman done with raycasting.
+Simple web game done using a custom raycasting engine.